net-daemon/docs/docs/v3/app_model/instancing_apps.md

 #### Log levels in brief

-The logging subsystem ([serilog](https://serilog.net/)) defines several levels of log events.
+The logging subsystem ([Serilog](https://serilog.net/)) defines several levels of log events.
 From low to high these are `Verbose`, `Debug`, `Information`, `Warning`, `Error` and `Fatal`.
 You can set the minimum level that you wish to log which means that only events at that level or higher will be logged.

-By default, NetDaemon defaults to `Debug` level and higher, but you can override this in `appSettings.json`:
+NetDaemon defaults to the `Debug` level, but you can override this in your `appsettings.json` file:

 ```json
 {